What is the purpose of the Made in Millersville Journal?

 What does the Made in Millersville Journal expect from authors?

-We expect three key pieces: a personal biography, a photograph, and a 2-3 page paper with APA style title page, abstract, citations, and references.
+We need four key pieces: a personal biography, a photograph, a signed Writer's Agreement, and a 2-3 page paper with APA style title page, abstract, citations, and references.

 What if I want to publish in the Made in Millersville Journal, but my project is research-based and will not be completed until closer to the conference date?